HarryHibbins/CV/README.md

 ## Harry Hibbins

-I am a quick learning, hardworking and enthusiastic **Full Stack Developer**.
-In the summer of 2022 I graduated with a First-Class Honours degree in BSc.
+I am a fast learning, hardworking and enthusiastic  **Full Stack Developer**.
+In the summer of 2022, I graduated with a **First-Class Honours degree** in BSc.
 Games Technology.
-Since then, I have decided to apply my coding knowledge down more of a software engineering route, rather than game development.
-I recently graduated the Makers software development Bootcamp, which tailored my skills to this new path.
+Since then, I have discovered a true passion for software engineering, rather than game development.
+Specifically in the tech for good field.
+I recently graduated the Makers software development bootcamp and I thoroughly enjoyed tailoring my skills to this new path.
+I’m now looking for a role in which I can make a difference with my code.

 ### Tech stacks:
 JavaScript, React, Node.js, Express, MongoDB, Jest, Cypress.